 Bentivegna, FIT

-etailers that already have strong ecommerce presence like Nordstrom will prevail. urbside and contactless pickup .
-Contactless checkout and customer service should be key areas to focus on.
+Retailers that already have a strong e-commerce presence, like Nordstrom, will prevail.
+Curbside and contactless pickup will rise.
+Contactless checkout and customer service should be the key areas to focus on.
 Providing a more secure experience will help a retailer maintain their customer base.
-Consumers will want to feel appreciated by retailers now is the time to ramp up CRM programs and personalized messaging
+Consumers will want to feel appreciated by retailers; now is therefore the time to ramp up CRM programs and personalized messaging.

-Broome, Ubamarket The implementation of retail technology holds the key to building the future of retail that supports our new shopping habits. he world won’t go back to how was people will be more hygienic and convenience-conscious, and retailers will be looking for ways to adapt to the shift in consumer behaviour
+Broome, Ubamarket The implementation of retail technology holds the key to building the future of retail, one that supports our new shopping habits.
+The world won’t go back to how it was – people will be more hygienic and convenience-conscious, and retailers will be looking for ways to adapt to the shift in consumer behaviour.

 Lerner, Michael Stars

-We started using our sample sewers’ time to mak non-medical masks for healthcare facilities.
-It has created a lot of brand buzz which fueled a surge that tripled our business.
+We started using our sample sewers’ time to make non-medical masks for healthcare facilities.
+It has created a lot of brand buzz, which fuelled a surge that tripled our e-comm business.
 People were rediscovering us every day.
 The PPE initiative also allowed us to offset some of the loss we saw due to our specialty store business closures.

 Pons-Quintana Palliser, Pons Quintana

-We are helping our multibrand cstmers payment terms and assuming part of the potential los in our own margin.
-We also are in the same boat, entire
+We are helping our multibrand customers with payment terms and assuming part of the potential losses in our own margin.
+We also need to think of our suppliers, who are in the same boat, too, to support the entire cycle.

 Bungardt, LIEBLINGSSTÜCK

-C are looking forward to being able to go out againSince holiday trips are likely to be cancelled this year, the shopping experience in their own countries should hopefully be all the more enjoyable.
+Consumers are looking forward to being able to go out again.
+Since holiday trips are likely to be cancelled this year, the shopping experience in their own countries should hopefully be all the more enjoyable and they will be supporting their local retailers.

-Together with our trading partners we want to a new kind of desire.
-Maybe sell-out notifications instead of permanent availability due to high stock levels
+Together with our trading partners, we want to generate a new kind of desire.
+Maybe sell-out notifications, instead of permanent availability due to high stock levels, can stimulate consumer interest!

-upcoming deliveries were postponed, streamlined or even canceled in the interests of our partners and at our expense.
+At the beginning of the quarantine, many of our upcoming deliveries were postponed, streamlined or even cancelled in the interests of our partners and at our expense.

 Henze, DuPont